+In an extraordinary act of kindness, Rachel taught Leah the signals, as Rachel couldn't bear the thought of Leah being disgraced.
 God did not forget this compassionate act.
-Centuries later, when the nation of Israel was sent into the Babylonian exile, according to Jewish tradition, it was Rachel who interceded on their behalf.
+Centuries later, when the nation of Israel was sent into Babylonian exile, according to Jewish tradition, Rachel interceded on their behalf.
 Jewish tradition teaches that God wanted to make the exile permanent.
 All of the patriarchs and Moses appealed to God on behalf of the sinful nation without any success.

 Finally, Rachel came before God and said: "Master of the Universe, I waited seven years to marry my beloved Jacob.
 When the time of the wedding finally came, my father schemed to switch me with my sister Leah.
 Jacob suspected this would happen, so together we made up secret signs.
 But I realized that Leah would be put to shame if the scheme were uncovered, so I had compassion for my sister and gave her the signs.
 I overcame my own feelings and was not jealous.
 I allowed a competitor into my home.
-So if I was able to do it, God, then all the more so You, too, should not be exacting of the idol - the competitor in Your home" (Midrash Genesis Rabbah, 82:10).
+So if I was able to do it, God, then all the more so You, too, should not be exacting of the idol-the competitor in Your home" (Midrash Genesis Rabbah, 82:10).

-Immediately, God's mercy was awakened and He said: "For you, Rachel, I will bring Israel back, as it says: "Restrain your voice from weeping and your eyes from tears, for your work will be rewarded...
-Your children will return to their own land" (Jeremiah 31:16).
+Immediately, God's mercy was awakened and He said: "For you, Rachel, I will bring Israel back, as it says: 'Restrain your voice from weeping and your eyes from tears, for your work will be rewarded...Your children will return to their own land" (Jeremiah 31:16).